Europe 200 BCE

 Over the past thousand years Europe has become coverd by a network of Bronze Age farming cultures, ruled for the most part by powerful chiefs and warrior elites.
 Much of eastern and central Europe is home to Indo-European speakers, ancestors of the Celts, Germans, Italians and Illyrians.

 In the south east corner of the continent, in Greece, an important development in world history has taken place.
 Civilization has arrived from the Middle East, with its already ancient cities and empires, by way of the Aegean.
 First the Minoan civilization of Crete appeared, then the Mycenaean civilization of Greece.

-Over the past few centuries the peoples of Europe have experienced widespread disruption as the peoples of the Tumulus cultures have expanded out from their central Europe homelands, just before 1200 BC.
-The train of migrations and invasions that this set in motion has had a huge impact on the wider world.
-It probably caused the fall of the first civilization on the European mainland, that of the Mycenaeans in Greece, and led to the violent eruption of the “Sea Peoples” from southern Europe into Middle Eastern history.
+Over the past few centuries the peoples of Europe have experienced widespread disruption as the peoples of the Tumulus cultures have expanded out from their central Europe homelands, just before 1200 BCE.
+The train of migrations and invasions this set in motion has had a huge impact on the wider world.
+It probably caused the fall of the first literate civilization on the European mainland, that of the Mycenaeans, and led to the violent eruption of the “Sea Peoples” from southern Europe into Middle Eastern history.

 Within Europe itself, the peoples of the old Tumulus cultures are now distributed around western, central and southern parts of the continent.
 Over the next few centuries they will become Celts, Germans, Slavs and Italians.